 Your website is your most important digital asset.
 For many of your potential students, it’s their first interaction with your school.
 It not only “sells” your school, for many institutions, it’s also the platform prospects use to apply for enrollment.
 The website is also an important resource for your current students, alumni, professors, community leaders and all others who go to your website for news, events and information related to your institution.

 When your higher education website isn’t pristine (ADA-compliant, engaging, consistent), you’re missing the mark with potential students.
 These tips will help you grab the attention of prospective students and make sure you put your best foot forward.

 Here are 7 tips for making your higher education website shine:

-1. Clearly identify who you are
+1. Clearly and consistently identify who you are

-3. Call out your strengths
+3. Highlight your strengths

-5. Regularly conduct “user experience” audits
+6. Regularly conduct “user experience” audits

-7. Optimize your pages for non-readers
+7. Optimize your pages for better engagement

 There are few things more disheartening than landing on a page that is nothing but a giant wall of text.
 Most users only scan your page – they don’t read it word-for-word.
 When important information, an application deadline, or another call to action is buried in long blocks of text, it can get overlooked.
 Keep important information high-level and easy to find.

 If you follow these tips, bit by bit, your website will better meet the expectations of the user and the community of stakeholders supporting your institution.
 When you’re ready to absolutely maximize your online property’s enrollment potential, reach out.
 We can help your higher education website shine with the right web design.